egliloris/movie-center-x/README.md

 - [ ] Set a selected show within the state and load given show.
 - [ ] Add a loading and loaded state to the reducer.
 Try to only use a single action for this.
+- [ ] Load movies from the API only if they have not yet been loaded.
 - [ ] Convert the `shows` array into a dictionary `{ [id: string]: Show }` and improve the selector for the selected show.

 ### Final - Actors